 - (a) This course builds on CF569 material combined with the national security activities of Canada, the United States, and other key countries and international institutions in order to provide a general analytical view of the global system, its evolution, its basic characteristics, and the strategic implications for international interactions.
-By applying conceptual and empirical tools, the course develops a more active understanding of the major problems and challenges of the contemporary international system.
-Assessment is through participation in online threaded discussions. - (b) Prerequisites: CF569 (Security and International Affairs).
+By applying conceptual and empirical tools, the course develops a more active understanding of the major problems and challenges of the contemporary international system. - (b) Prerequisites: CF569 (Security and International Affairs).